 Both of these will link to your open source public dashboard, where your contributors can explore your public performance data.
-You can see examples of other open source apps’ public dashboards here.
+You can see examples of other open source apps’ public dashboards at our OSS site.

 On your app settings page, you will find a place to add an app URL, which should be specific to your open source app.